 Put your pineapple parts in a small pot.

-Cover with your avocado oil.
+Cover with your apricot oil.

 Put it on the stove on low for about an hour.
 Watch it because it can boil easily.
 You want only a low simmer.